Wegi/wegi.github.io/about.md

 In my free time I love to engage in competitive computer games, since I have a lot of fun min-maxing said games.

 This blog has the purpose to train my english writing skills while sharing things I deem interesting or cool.

+If you want to contact me you can write an e-mail to alex@just-wegi.de